 ACT NOW - MAKE YOURSELF SAFER

-There’s still funding available for to help make both you and your boat safer at Sea.
-We’ve put together a short video to help give you some ideas.
+There’s still funding available to help make both you and your boat safer at Sea - BuT NOT FOR LONG… SO Act now!

 To find out more about how we can help you, visit our website or call us on 01736 362782.

 Each month we bring you a little glimpse of port life around the UK.
-We start this month with our home port Newlyn.
+THE MONTH WE VISIT HASTINGS.

 We’d love you to make a one minute video about showing life in your port for us to feature in our newsletter.
 Send your submissions to email@example.com.
 You can download the Glimpse app for your phone here.

 Fishmongers’ Company Visit Cornwall

 In July Fishmongers’ Company, one of our funders, came down to Cornwall to learn about our work and how their support is helping us improve the safety and profitability of the industry.

 Seafarers' Advice & Information Line is the Citizens Advice service just for seafarers.Contact us for free advice on benefits, debt, housing and much more.